meltir/badsmoker/README.md

 # badsmoker
 A python micro:bit v2 project to slow down bad habbits - press the button and get a bad noise if you are doing it too often. xmas project.

+I am drinking beer as I write this, so do not take it seriously.
+I need to figure out if this can be unit tested or something and i can build a proper pipeline for micropython.

+# Concept for MVP
+Take in buttons, count up and down, keep a timer, show something when interacting.

 # Concept for RC1:

 show me if ive had my last cigarette in under 15/30 minutes

+timers (beeps, waits, buttons, flashes) should be variables in case they are annoying.

 levels of bad - denoted by noise and flashing entire screen
 - \>45 minutes, good (center flash twice full bright) (two short hight beeps)